 - Reduce acute episodes requiring emergent or inpatient care.

-- Identify social determinants of health and address them by referring members to appropriate community resources.
+- Identify social determinants of health and address by referring members to appropriate community resources.

-What are the benefits of collaborating with CNDC?
+What are the benefits of collaborating with CNDC/PHP?

-You can access Patient360 via Availity to obtain feedback on their patients regarding their care plans and condition management while enrolled in CNDC.
+- Review feedback on your patients between appointments — You can also access Patient360 via Availity to obtain feedback regarding their patients’ care plans and condition management while enrolled in CNDC.